jpgmv1998/reproducible_paper_template/randomReferences.md

 ## R

-[R for Data Science Book](https://r4ds.had.co.nz/) - Book with a practicum of skills for data science in R
+[R for Data Science Book](https://r4ds.had.co.nz/) - Book with a practicum of skills for data science in R.

-[Advanced R Book](https://adv-r.hadley.nz/) - Book designed primarily for R users who want to improve their programming skills and understanding of the language
+[Advanced R Book](https://adv-r.hadley.nz/) - Book designed primarily for R users who want to improve their programming skills and understanding of the language.

-[R Markdown: The Definitive Guide](https://bookdown.org/yihui/rmarkdown) - Book for R Markdown references
+[R Markdown: The Definitive Guide](https://bookdown.org/yihui/rmarkdown) - Book for R Markdown references.

 ## Econometrics

-[Introduction to Econometrics with R](https://www.econometrics-with-r.org/index.html) -  Interactive learning material that blends R code with the contents of the well-received textbook Introduction to Econometrics by Stock and Watson (2015)
+[Introduction to Econometrics with R](https://www.econometrics-with-r.org/index.html) -  Interactive learning material that blends R code with the contents of the well-received textbook Introduction to Econometrics by Stock and Watson (2015).

 ## Statistics

-[Library of Statistical Techniques (LOST)](lost-stats.github.io/) - Publicly-editable website with the goal of making it easy to execute statistical techniques in statistical software
+[Library of Statistical Techniques (LOST)](lost-stats.github.io/) - Publicly-editable website with the goal of making it easy to execute statistical techniques in statistical software.

 ## GitHub Projects

-[Data Science for Economists](https://github.com/uo-ec607/lectures) - Introduction to the modern data science toolkit (focused on R) graduate course
+[Data Science for Economists](https://github.com/uo-ec607/lectures) - Introduction to the modern data science toolkit (focused on R) graduate course.

 ## Git

-[Happy Git with R](https://happygitwithr.com/) - Instructions to integrate Git(Hub) with R and RStudio
+[Happy Git with R](https://happygitwithr.com/) - Instructions to integrate Git(Hub) with R and RStudio.

-[Oh Shit, Git!](https://ohshitgit.com/) - Tips for common git mistakes
+[Oh Shit, Git!](https://ohshitgit.com/) - Tips for common git mistakes.

-[Git Large File Storage](https://git-lfs.github.com/) - An open source Git extension for versioning large files
+[Git Large File Storage](https://git-lfs.github.com/) - An open source Git extension for versioning large files.

 ## R Packages

 [Tidyverse](https://www.tidyverse.org/) - collection of packages share an underlying design philosophy, grammar, and data structures.
-Used for data wrangling, manipulation, visualization, and more
+Used for data cleaning, wrangling, visualization, and more.

-[data.table](https://cran.r-project.org/web/packages/data.table/vignettes/datatable-intro.html) - package for data manipulation, faster and more efficient in memory use than tidyverse.
+[data.table](https://cran.r-project.org/web/packages/data.table/vignettes/datatable-intro.html) - package for data manipulation.
+Fast, memory efficient, concise, stable, dependency free.
 Recommended for large data.

 ## Reproducibility